 Before coming to Cornell, I lectured at Department of Computer Science, Faculty of Science, Kasetsart University.
 I finished my undergrad at Massachusetts Institute of Technology and also got a master's degree there.

-My CV is available here: [PDF]
+In any case, My CV is available here: [PDF]

 Shirayanagi-Sweedler Algebraic Algorithm Stabilization and Polynomial GCD Algorithms.

 Factoring the Coxeter Element of the Hyperoctahedral Group.

 MIT Undergraduate Journal of Mathematics, v.7, pp. 59-80, 2005.

 Cornell University (as a Teaching Assistant)